 Turn onto a floured surface and using floured hands, press evenly into the prepared pan (including the sides).

 Bake for 40 - 45 minutes, until lightly browned.

 Leave to cool completely in the pan.

 Combine the sugar and syrup in a medium saucepan.
 Cook on medium heat, stirring constantly until it becomes a light caramel color.

-Add the butter, salt & cream stir until smooth.
+Add the butter, salt & milk stir until smooth.
 Remove from heat and mix in the vanilla.

 Set aside to cool slightly, then pour over the cooled shortbread.